fabianlindfors/reshape/README.md

 #### Cargo

-Reshape can be installed using [Cargo](https://doc.rust-lang.org/cargo/):
+Reshape can be installed using [Cargo](https://doc.rust-lang.org/cargo/) (requires Rust 1.57 or later):

 ```shell
 cargo install reshape